 What agile working looks like at Valudio

 Agile working has long been an integral part of software development.
 It’s the foundation of every developer’s working process.
-However, the implementation of agile working methods varies greatly between companies and the differences offer new ways of working.
+However, the implementation of agile working methods varies significantly between companies, and the differences offer new ways of working.
 While some only use agile software development to make one process more efficient, others live the four agile guiding principles to their fullest, making them a part of their company cultures.

 What is agile working?